County of Alameda

 EXAMPLES OF DUTIES

-NOTE: The following are some of the duties performed by employees in this classification.
-However, employees may perform other related duties at an equivalent level.
-Each individual in the classification does not necessarily perform all duties listed.
+NOTE: The following are some of the duties performed by the employees in this classification.
+However, the employees may perform other related duties at an equivalent level.
+Each employee in the classification does not necessarily perform all duties listed.

-2. Supervises, trains and evaluates the activities of subordinate personnel, and coordinates and monitors the work of consultants and contractors working for the ACPD.
+1. Supervises, trains, and evaluates the activities of subordinate personnel, and coordinates and monitors the work of consultants and contractors working for the (ACPD).

-10. Provides high-level recommendations to the Chief Probation Officer concerning decisions that will have significant impacts on the functions and operations of the Adult Probation Department, partner agencies, and community-based organizations providing re-entry and realignment services throughout the city and County.
+8. Provides high-level recommendations to the Chief Probation Officer concerning decisions that will have significant impacts on the functions and operations of the Adult Probation Department, partner agencies, and community-based organizations providing re-entry and realignment services throughout the city and county.
+Serves as advisor to the Chief Probation Officer on organizational development strategies.

 MINIMUM QUALIFICATIONS